swilcock0/asamp/README.md

 Restart Rhino if open and open the examples/CleanPaper.gh file.

-## Using ROS functions/Python proxy
+## Using ROS functions
 A version of ROS will be required running in parallel.
 One solution is to use a Docker image as indicated by [COMPAS_FAB](https://gramaziokohler.github.io/compas_fab/latest/backends/ros.html), ie. running `docker run -p 9090:9090 -t gramaziokohler/ros-base roslaunch rosbridge_server rosbridge_websocket.launch`.
-Personally I prefer having a more persistent system and have been testing using VMWare with Ubuntu16.04, ROS Kinetic and Moveit installed.
+Personally I prefer a Virtual Machine as it provides a more persistent system with better inbuilt display capabilities and have been testing using VMWare with Ubuntu16.04, ROS Kinetic and Moveit installed.